wq/wq/docs/api/config.md

 `lookup` | Name of identifier column to use when looking up objects for detail views, and to use as the `id` attribute in serialized JSON data.
 Defaults to the model primary key.
 `cache` | Controls whether some or all of the model data is stored for offline use (see below) `postsave` | Controls which page is displayed after a record is submitted (see below).
+`postdelete` | Controls which page is displayed after a record is deleted (see below).

 ### `cache` Configuration